 Skip links

-Switzerland is set to follow the EU by imposing deeded supplier obligations on digital platforms.
-This makes them responsible for the VAT charging and remittance on low-value imported consignments being sold to consumers.
-The Bill on shifting the tax responsibility from sellers to their digital platforms has gone to the second chamber of the Parliament having already been approved by the Federal Council and First Chamber.
+Switzerland is to follow the EU by imposing deeded supplier obligations on digital platforms for goods.
+This makes them responsible for the VAT charging and remittance on low-value imported consignments being sold to consumers by third-party sellers.
+The VAT Act revisions were approved on 16 June 2023.

 Need for level-playing field on VAT for local e-commerce

-But how to calculate the CHF 5 value?
+But how to calculate the CHF 5 VAT (CHF 65 x 7.7% standard VAT) ?
 VAT Calc’s in real-time global Calculator and Auditor services produce instant and accurate tax calculations for the Swiss changes, as well are our Filer produce automatic VAT returns from the shared transactions.

 Read our Swiss VAT guide.